Markus Allard

 Karl Markus Alfred Allard (born 3 January 1990) is a Swedish politician, journalist and columnist, serving as leader of the Örebro Party since its inception in 2014.
 Since the general election in 2018, he is a municipal commissioner and member in the Örebro municipal assembly.
-Following the 2022 election, he is also country commissioner and member of the Örebro county council.
-Allard writes columns for the blog Ledarsidorna, and has previously worked as a journalist for the online newspaper Nyheter Idag.
+Following the 2022 election, he is also county commissioner and member of the Örebro county council.
+Allard writes columns for the blog Ledarsidorna, and has previously worked as a journalist for the online newspaper Nyheter Idag as well as the Sweden Democrat-connected media outlet Riks.

-He has a podcast with writer Malcom Kyeyune.
+He has a podcast with writer Malcom Kyeyune and with former Alternative for Sweden Riksdag candidate Erik Berglund.

+Allard and his party have been described as a nationalist, left-wing populist and right-wing populist.
+He has also been accused of being a communist.

 Biography

 From 2009 to 2013, Allard was chairman of the Young Left's district organisation in Örebro.
 He worked for the election campaign of Oumar Mariko in Mali during the 2012 Malian coup d'état.

 Markus Allard is the grandson of the Social Democratic politician and speaker of the Riksdag Henry Allard.

+Political positions

+Foreign policy

+Markus Allard supports Sweden leaving NATO and massively increasing its weapons production and arms exports.
+Allard is also in favor of Sweden leaving the European Union in a so called "Swexit".
+Regarding support for Ukraine, Allard has stated his belief that Sweden should only support other countries on the condition that it would benefit Sweden, following a "Sweden first" principle.
+He has criticized the Swedish foreign aid budget, voicing his support for its abolition, arguing that it costs far too much money.
+Before Sweden joined NATO, Allard wrote that he "does not understand how [joining NATO] lessens the military threat from Russia", and that he sees Russia as a threat to Sweden regardless of who rules Russia, due to geopolitical reasons.

+Allard has voiced support for the idea of a Nordic union.

+In a post from 2012, Allard criticized the state of Israel and wrote that "Cuba is going to be placed under an embargo but the fascist apartheid state of Israel is defended until the last Palestinian child has been incinerated.
+Liberal politics."
+In 2025, he referenced the Israeli–Palestinian conflict again, writing that he "does not give a shit" about Israel or Palestine, and that he thinks it is wrong to kill children regardless of which side perpetuates it.